vcudalb/gaffer/README.md

 3. In the project folder, run `npm install` to install dependencies.
 4. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications) and retrieve your bot token.
 5. Create the `.env` file and add the following key `CLIENT_TOKEN=YOUR_TOKEN_KEY`.
-6. Execute `node gaffer.js` to start the bot.
+6. Execute `ts-node src/index.ts` to start the bot.

 > [!IMPORTANT]
 > Please update the `YOUR_TOKEN_KEY` with corresponding token value from discord developer portal.